kfrancis/ocr/README.md

 ##### `SupportedLanguages`

 A list of supported languages for the OCR service.
 This is populated after calling `InitAsync`.
-Allows you to know what language codes are able to be used in OcrOptions.
+Allows you to know what language codes can be used in OcrOptions.

 #### Methods